spring-projects/spring-boot/.github/ISSUE_TEMPLATE.md

 <!--
 Thanks for raising a Spring Boot issue.
-What sort of issue are you raising?
+Please take the time to review the following categories as some of them do not apply here.

 ❓Question
 Please ask questions about how to use something, or to understand why something isn't